Where's Johnny?: Synopsis

 Tony meets Johnny, telling him that Lorraine reached out to him.
 He raises the power-sharing idea from the previous meeting, framing it as Angelo’s idea.
 Johnny responds with contempt, accusing Tony of empowering Carmine during the dispute over the HUD scam.
 During a later sit-down with Johnny, Tony is accompanied by Christopher, who, despite Tony's instructions, intervenes.
-Johnny shouts at them and the sit-down fails.
+Johnny angrily shouts at them and the sit-down fails.

 Tony mends fences with Artie Bucco, who is still holding a grudge over the loan incident.
 He offers Artie one of the bedrooms in his mother's house since Artie has run into problems with his living arrangements; after some hesitation, he accepts.

 Junior's dementia is gradually worsening.
-One afternoon, he wanders out in a bathrobe and slippers and drives to Bloomfield Avenue where his brother, Johnny Boy, once had a family hangout.
+One afternoon, he wanders out in a bathrobe and drives to Bloomfield Avenue where his brother, Johnny Boy, once had a family hangout.
 It is now a storefront church and he is kicked out.
 Befuddled, Junior forgets where his car is parked and walks aimlessly.
-At night, two Newark policemen discover him and drive him home.
-Janice and Bobby discuss his condition with Tony.
-There is an argument: Janice slaps Tony and he starts choking her.
+After dark, two Newark policemen discover him and drive him home.
+Janice and Bobby discuss his condition with Tony, but this escalates into an argument between the two siblings over old wounds.
+Janice slaps Tony and he starts choking her.
 As Bobby and Artie try to break up the fight, Artie gets hit in the eye by Janice's elbow.
 Janice runs out of the house crying.
-Junior's neurologist explains to Tony that his insults and erratic behavior may have been due to his infarcts (mini-strokes).
-Tony visits Junior and asks why he never says anything nice.
-"Don't you love me?" he asks.
+Later, in a chance encounter, Junior's neurologist explains to Tony that Junior's behavior may have been due to his infarcts (mini-strokes).
+Tony visits Junior and asks him why he doesn't think about anything nice.
+"Don't you love me?"
+Tony asks.
 Junior doesn't answer, and they both quietly tear up.